 Beneficiary is not selected

 Without a beneficiary, there is nowhere for the funds to be allocated.
-Ensure you have selected a nonprofit beneficiary to receive donations from your campaign.
+Please make sure you have selected a nonprofit beneficiary to receive donations from your campaign.
 All campaigns on GoFundMe Charity go directly to the charity beneficiary you select.

 To select a beneficiary, go to the Campaign Editor.
-Under Settings, scroll down to “beneficiary.”
+Under Settings, scroll to Beneficiary.
 Ensure your correct nonprofit is entered in this space.

 Donate button is turned off

-Another possibility of why your campaign cannot accept donations is that your campaign cannot accept donations if your donate button is turned off.
+Another reason why your campaign isn't accepting donations is because your donate button could be turned off.

-Turn your donation button on under the campaign Editor > Settings Tab > Disable Donate Button.
+You can toggle your donation button on by heading to your campaign Editor > Settings Tab > Disable Donate Button.

 Charity has not set up withdrawals

-Charities need an active method for accepting donations and sending payouts, so if they don't have PayPal Giving Fund connected, and their WePay account isn't completely set up, our system will automatically hide the donate buttons on their campaigns.
+Charities need an active method for accepting donations and sending payouts, so if they don't have PayPal Giving Fund connected, or their WePay account isn't completely set up, our system will automatically disable the donate buttons on their campaigns.
 Please make sure that an administrator on the charity's account follows the steps in this article about withdrawing money to activate incoming donations as well.